cpelsser/rust-mdbook/src/why-rust/compile-time.md

   `Arc`.
 * In fact, some will consider infinitely populating a collection a memory leak and Rust does not protect from those.

-For the purpose of this course, "No memory leaks" should be understood as "Pretty much no *accidental* memory leaks".

 [`Box::leak`]: https://doc.rust-lang.org/std/boxed/struct.Box.html#method.leak
 [`std::mem::forget`]: https://doc.rust-lang.org/std/mem/fn.forget.html